JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 	* Switching for a moment to [the Economist](http://www.economist.com/style-guide/hyphens), use them for most words that begin with anti-, counter-, half-, inter-, non- and semi-.

 	* Use them to avoid ambiguities: mbed-enabled boards (boards that have mbed bits) and mbed enabled boards (mbed did something to boards) are different sentences.
+But do note that it's now "mbed Enabled", so you don't need the hyphen to avoid the ambiguity.

 * Use a question mark only when you’re asking a question, not to indicate uncertainty.
 And please use a proper question, not a statement - those are different constructions in English.